 Advantages – No chemical compounds, you can stop at any time, great for high/heavy-traffic areas for extended periods.

 Disadvantages – Requires extended periods of electricity, can be quite noisy.

-Of course if one area of your floor is too low and another too high then both methods can be used in conjunction with one another.
+Of course, if one area of your floor is too low and another too high then both methods can be used in conjunction with one another.
 You would however have to tile or carpet.
-The grinding is essentially for material removal, not for exposing any aggregate.
+The grinding is essential for material removal, not for exposing any aggregate.